rishabdesai/Spring_simple_program/README.md

 - Only one singleton bean object is created
 - each call to getBean() creates new prototype bean, but same copy of singleton bean is autowired with them

+### SpringBean_scopes3
+- prototype bean inside singleton beam
+- since there is only one singleton bean, there is only single prototype bean.